amcolgan/climate-trends/README.md

 PLEASE NOTE: THIS CODE INVOLVES RUNNING 1000 ITERATIONS FOR EACH YEAR FOR EACH SITE AND CAN TAKE A WHILE TO RUN.
 YOU CAN CHANGE THE NUMBER OF ITERATIONS BY ADJUSTING THE "g" VARIABLE IN THE ABOVE ZERO THRESHOLD FUNCTION (line 88).

 required input files: "pinkham_temp.csv", "summit_temp.csv"

+**DATA FILES**

+**“pinkham_temp.csv”** – file containing homogenized daily min, max, and average temperature data for Pinkham Notch from 1935 – 2018.
+Columns: year, month, day, MaxT_PN, MinT_PN, temp_c.
+Temperatures are given in °C, “temp_c” is the average daily temp.

+**“summit_temp.csv”** – file containing daily min, max, and average temperature data for Mt.
+Washington Summit from 1935 – 2018.
+Columns: year, mo, day, maxC, minC, average, jday.
+Temperaturs are given in °C, “mo” is month.

+**“PN_snow.csv”** – file containing daily snow depth and snow fall data for Pinkham Notch from 1930 – 2018.
+Columns: STATION, DATE, SNOW (MM), SNAW (MM), SNOW (in), SNAW (in), First SNOW, first SNAW.
+SNOW (MM) is snowfall in millimeters, SNAW (MM) is snow depth in mm.
+First SNOW is the date of the first snowfall for each year.
+First SNAW is the date of the first snow depth measurement for each year.

+**“summit_snow.csv”** – file containing daily precipitation, snow depth, and snow fall data for Mt.
+Washington Summit from 1948 – 7/29/2020.
+Columns: Date, Precipitation, Snowfall, SnowDepth.
+Measurements are in inches, M, indicates missing data and T indicates trace amount (less than 0.1" snowfall; less than 1" snow depth).

 **References**